pingfu/pingfu.github.io/_posts/2011-07-20-exchange-2003-and-0xFFFFFD9A.md

 The problem appeared because backups were scheduled to start at 9pm, and the on-line maintenance intervals for the Mail Store were scheduled in Exchange to run between 2am and 6am (Right click Mailbox Store -> Properties -> Database tab -> Maintenance interval) .
 As the backups can take an indeterminable amount of time, depending on network conditions and varying size, our scheduling produced an opportunity for these tasks to frequently overlap.
 Put simply, our backup job would exceed 8 hours.

 Due to the timing overlap, each day we edged closer towards the uncommitted log file limit in Exchange depending on the duration of the job, and eventually caused Exchange to unmount the store.
-As the online maintenance interval a fixed duration, and the back-up job is open-ended, it made sense for us to simply reverse the scheduled in this case.
+As the online maintenance interval is a fixed duration, and the back-up job is open-ended, it made sense for us to simply reverse the scheduled in this case.

 To address what we thought was the cause of our problems we changed the on-line maintenance window to run in Exchange on a custom time schedule, daily, between 7pm and midnight.
-We then updated the Backup Exec job based on our Exchange maintenance interval to kick off a 12:10am.
+We then updated the Backup Exec job based on our Exchange maintenance interval to kick off at 12:10am.

 There is an excellent related article [here][windowsitpro].